SunLife: 2000 to present

 In May 2000, Axa acquired all shares it did not already own in the company.
 The business was renamed Axa Sun Life Direct, and then Sun Life Direct in 2009.

 Axa sold its main life assurance business to Resolution Group in 2010 and continued to sell life insurance products through Sun Life Direct.
 Dean Lamble, formerly of Aviva, was appointed Managing Director.
 He was named CEO in 2016.

 Sun Life Direct rebranded to SunLife in 2014.
 In the same year, SunLife announced a range of savings products, including stocks and shares ISAs.

 In 2016, Axa sold its UK investment, pensions and insurance businesses, including SunLife, to UK insurer Phoenix Group in a £375 million deal.

 Business activities

 Over 50s life insurance

-SunLife offers a whole-of-life insurance plan called the Guaranteed Over 50 Plan.
+SunLife offers two whole-of-life insurance plans.
+The first is called the Guaranteed Over 50 Plan.
 This is provided by Phoenix Life Limited and currently has over 800,000 policy holders.
+The second is called the Guaranteed Inheritance Plan.
+This is provided by iptiQ Life S.A.

 Equity release

-SunLife offers an equity release plan called The Over 55 Equity Release Service.
-This is arranged and administered by Age Partnership.
+SunLife offers equity release.
+This is arranged and administered by Key Group.

 Funeral plans

-SunLife offers a funeral plan called the SunLife Guaranteed Funeral Plan.
+SunLife previously offered a funeral plan called the SunLife Guaranteed Funeral Plan.
 Dignity Funerals Ltd arranges and provides the funeral services.

 Home insurance

-SunLife offers a home insurance plan called the SunLife Home Insurance.
+SunLife previously offered a home insurance plan called the SunLife Home Insurance.
 This is arranged and administered by BISL Limited and underwritten by a panel of insurers.